scalameta/scalafmt/readme.md

 ### Updates

 * Feb 16th
+  * `scalafmt` can format 235 out of 917 files from Scala.js in under 200ms.
   * Ran benchmarks against Scalariform.
 I'm not surprised `scalafmt` is **significantly** slower since 1.
 I've done little optimizations and 2.
     `scalafmt` supports column-width limit which introduces a huge overhead.